-It can be easy to lose focus when you're planning work across multiple projects, releases, teams, and more.
-By filtering the issues that are displaying in your plan, you can focus your attention on a specific scope of your plan.
+It can be easy to lose focus when you're planning work across multiple projects, releases, and teams.
+By filtering the issues that display in your plan, you can focus your attention on the scope you're interested in.

 The following filters are available to use:

 Filter issues by entering either the issue key or issue summary.

 You can also enter multiple issue keys and issue summaries, to filter for multiple issues faster.
 Use a comma or semicolon to separate the issue keys and issue summaries.

 Choose the relevant releases from the ones included in the plan.
 Note that when you filter the issues in your plan using releases, the release icons in your plan will also be filtered.

 To quickly filter for issues that don't have any releases, choose No release.

 |チーム||Choose the relevant teams from the ones existing in the plan.
 To quickly filter for issues that are not assigned to any teams, choose No team.|

 Choose the relevant assignees to filter for issues that are assigned to these users.
 The available users can come from either the users that belong to the teams in the plan, or from users who may be assigned to any issue in the plan.